markteehan/file-chunk-connectors/README.md

 ##### `tasks.max`

 Maximum number of tasks to use for this connector.
-This should match the partition count for the topic, and the tasks.max for the Sink connector to optimize parallelism.
+For this release set tasks.max=1.
+If a higher value is configured, then it is automatically reset to 1.

 *Importance:* HIGH